Planning and Permitting

 Clients find our services particularly useful in the initial planning stage, because we can identify aspects of the project (for example, construction noise, aesthetics, presence of special status species, potential for finding archaeological artifacts) that will be very difficult to permit, but that can be avoided or minimized by slight changes in the project.

-- California Environmental Quality Act (CEQA) exemptions, initial studies, mitigated negative declarations, EIRs, mitigation design
+- CEQA process assistance, including exemptions, initial studies, mitigated "neg decs", EIRs, mitigation design

-- National Environmental Policy Act (NEPA) exclusions, environmental assessments, FONSIs, EISs, mitigation design
+- NEPA process assistance, including exclusions, environmental assessments, FONSIs, EISs, mitigation design